bishoplafer/angularFire/documentation.md

 Creates an implicit, 3-way data binding between the Firebase data, an ng-model and the DOM.
 Calling this method will automatically synchronize *all* changes made to the local model with Firebase.
-Once a 3-way binding has been established, you no longer need to explicitely save data to Firebase (for example, by using `$add` or `$save`).
+Once a 3-way binding has been established, you no longer need to explicitly save data to Firebase (for example, by using `$add` or `$save`).

 ``` js